EnriqueSPR/mushroom_classifier/README.md

 ## 3. Select CNN models for transfer learning

-I selected Xception for transfer learning, a model with reduced complexity which gives good results on the **ImageNet** dataset.
+I selected Xception and  inception resnet v2 for transfer learning, models with reduced complexity which give good results on the **ImageNet** dataset.
 See this [paper](https://arxiv.org/abs/1810.00736) for model performance comparission.

  <img src="figures/image_classification_models.png" width="500"/>